LCR-ADS-Lab/TAALED/docs/ld_indices/README.md

 **Number of Token**

-`.ntokens` method will return the number of tokens in the input text.
+The `.ntokens` method will return the number of tokens in the input text.

 ```python
 print(ldvals.ntokens)